stephensmitchell-forks/occt/dox/contribution/git_guide/git_guide.md

 **Generating key with command-line tools**

-  Use this option if you work on Linux or if you have chosen “OpenSSH” as SSH client during installation of TortoiseGit (or other Windows tool).
+  Use this option if you work on Linux or if you have chosen "OpenSSH" as SSH client during installation of TortoiseGit (or other Windows tool).

   Make sure that you have *ssh* and *ssh-keygen* commands in the path.